 Tip 7: Embed Google Calendar in Notion

 There are two main ways to embed Google Calendar in Notion.

 First, the native method.
 For this, you need to make your calendar public.
 Then, copy an embed code (remember Tip 5?) and paste it into a block in Notion.

 Bardeen also offers ready to use automations for Google Calendar and Notion which you might find useful.

 Feel free to download Bardeen and try out these automations!
-For step-by-step instructions on how to apply both of these methods, check out this article.
+For step-by-step instructions on how to embed Google Calendar in Notion.

 Explore more Google Calendar and Notion integrations.

 Tip 8: Use the Zoom add-on in Google Calendar

 If you’re a big fan of Zoom, you’ll be happy to know that they’ve developed an add-on for Google Calendar.
 It lets you schedule a Zoom meeting with details extracted from an email, add Zoom meeting details to your Google Calendar invitation, and customize meeting options.
 Check it out, it’s free.